wallymathieu/assertfail/_posts/2012-02-22-file-upload.markdown

 </ol>
 </ol>
 <div>
 When building ordinary web applications then the first alternative is definitely the best.
 It's simple and works well.
-If you are building a more javascript intense application you are in a different mess.
+If you are building a more JavaScript intense application you are in a different mess.
 If you are supporting IE 7-9 then alternative 2 and 3 is what you are looking for.
 To enable the best experience you could sniff if the browser handles FileReader (since IE10 might support it) and enable a better experience in that case.</div>
 <div>
 <br>
 </div>